 Electricity can be very dangerous if you do not handle electrical devices carefully.
 One should never play with electrical wires and sockets.
 Electricity from cells is safe and you can experiment with it, but you have to be careful not to connect the two terminals of a cell directly through a wire/conductor.
 Electricity generated by portable generators is dangerous and should not be used for experiments.

 - Source of electric current: A device that can be used to produce an electric current is called a source of electric current.

 - Electric circuit: A path for an electric current to flow is called an electric circuit.

-- Closed circuit: A circuit which has an ‘unbroken path’ through which an electric current can flow is called a closed circuit.
+- Closed-circuit: A circuit that has an ‘unbroken path’ through which an electric current can flow is called a closed circuit.

 - Open circuit: A circuit with a break in it is called an open circuit.

 - Electric switch: A device that is used to open or close a circuit is called an electric switch.

 - Conductor (in this chapter): A material that allows electric current to pass through it easily is called a conductor.

 - Insulator (in this chapter): A material that does not allow an electric current to pass through it easily is called an insulator.